OpenElements/BenchScape/README.md

 | `apiKey`       | `String`  | Will be used once we support multiple users                       | `null`  |
 | `skip`         | `boolean` | if `true` the goal will do nothing                                | `false` |

+### Testdata from Maven projects

+We have a project that schedules builds of Maven projects that use the benchscape maven plugin in use.
+By doing so we create consitent test data.
+The project can be found at https://github.com/OpenElements/BenchScapeTestdata

 ## Deployment for main branch